enthought/envisage/docs/source/message_of_the_day_(using_eggs).rst

 create an instance of the MOTD_ class and to publish it as a service.

-By default, Envisage finds plugins via Python eggs, so all we have to do is to declare the existence of our plugin using the "enthought.envisage.plugins" entry point in our 'setup.py' module::
+By default, Envisage finds plugins via Python eggs, so all we have to do is to declare the existence of our plugin using the "envisage.plugins" entry point in our 'setup.py' module::

     setup(